gzlock/flutter_dynamic_parallel_queue/README.md

     },
   ]);

-  /// You can wait for the task to complete
+  /// You can wait for the tasks to complete
+  /// But not need here
   // await tasks;